-Foreign owned R&D tax concession not including label K
+Foreign owned R&D tax concession - not including label K

-Companies claiming an R&D tax concession amount must complete the Research and development tax concession schedule 2009.
-For more information, see Research and development tax concession schedule on page 6 and the Research and development tax concession schedule instructions 2009.
+Companies claiming an R&D tax concession amount must complete the Research and development tax concession schedule 2011.
+For more information, see Research and development tax concession schedule on page 4 and the Research and development tax concession schedule instructions 2011.

-Write at J Foreign owned R&D tax concession - not including label K the amount of the R&D concession claim calculated at J Total claim (including concession) item 17 in part A of the Research and development tax concession schedule 2009.
-The amount shown at J item 7 on the company tax return must be the same as the amount shown at J on the research and development tax concession schedule.
+Write at J Foreign owned R&D tax concession - not including label K the amount of the R&D concession claim calculated at J Total claim (including concession) item 17 in part A of the Research and development tax concession schedule 2011.
+The amount shown at J Foreign owned R&D tax concession - not including label K item 7 on the company tax return must be the same as the amount shown at J Total claim (including concession) item 17 on the research and development tax concession schedule.

-Do not include at J Foreign owned R&D tax concession - not including label K expenditure on Australian owned R&D activities.
-Expenditure on Australian owned R&D activities that is subject to the R&D tax concession should be included at L Australian owned R&D tax concession - not including label M.
+Do not include at Foreign owned R&D tax concession - not including label expenditure on Australian owned R&D activities.
+Expenditure on Australian owned R&D activities that is subject to the R&D tax concession should be included at Australian owned R&D tax concession - not including label M.

 If you are completing this item you will need to consider other taxation implications in regard to your related party international dealings.
-For more information, see Schedule 25A instructions 2009 (NAT 2639) and the rulings referred to in that publication.
+For more information, see Schedule 25A instructions 2011 (NAT 2639), International dealings schedule - financial services instructions 2011, and the rulings referred to in those publications.